rabbitmq/rabbitmq-website/site/passwords.md

 Credential validators have limitations that have to do both with the config file grammar and shell interpretation of certain characters when credentials are specified on the command line.

 [New style configuration format](/configure.html) uses `#` as the comment character.
 This means that validation rules cannot use `#` in regular expression values.
 Leading and trailing spaces in values will also be stripped by the config file parser.

-Shells interpret certain characters (`!`, `?`, `&`, `^`, `"`, `'`, `*`, `~`, and others) as control characters.
-When a password is specified
-on the command line for `rabbitmqctl add_user` or `rabbitmqctl change_password`, such control characters must be escaped appropriately.
-With inappropriate escaping the command will fail or RabbitMQ CLI tools will receive a different value from the shell.

-When generating passwords that will be passed on the command line, long alphanumeric value with a very limited set of symbols (e.g. `:`, `=`) is the safest option.

-When users are created via [HTTP API](/management.html) without using a shell (e.g. `curl`), the control character limitation does not apply.
-However, different escaping rules may be necessary depending on the programming language used.
+Also note that when passwords are used with CLI tools commands that [manage users](/access-control.html#user-management), shell escaping of certain characters [must be taken into account](/access-control.html#password-and-shell-escaping).

 ### <a id="custom-credential-validation" class="anchor" href="#custom-credential-validation">Custom Credential Validators</a>